jgonyea/portableDevEnvironment/README.md

 `git clone https://github.com/jgonyea/portableDevEnvironment.git /f/Documents/portableDevEnvironment`

 From the **Repository** menu, open git-bash.
-Run `$ ./build.sh`, and there will be a confirmation for which letter is detected as the target.
+Run `./build.sh`, and there will be a confirmation for which letter is detected as the target.

 Close git-bash after building.
 Subsequent bash sessions will include all the proper PATH locations.

-Run `updateGitPortable.bat` after closing git-bash to update git to a later version.

-The cloned repository is not needed afterwards, and the folder can be discarded.
+This cloned repository is not needed afterwards, and the folder can be discarded.

 ## Running the Environment

 1. Open Git Portable from the PortableApps menu.
-2. In the git bash window, type in `./fixLetters.sh`.
-The script will auto-detect your drive letter (necessary if it's changed since last time), update it in all the places it can with the new paths.
+2. In the git bash window, typing in `~/fixLetters.sh --force` will force a device letter recheck and update.
+The script will auto-detect your drive letter and update it in all the places it can with the new paths.

 ## Notes

-* Papercut isn't technically a portable app, and it may leave a couple of inconsequential files behind on the host machine.
-* Papercut dumps some warning messages to the git-bash window.
-These can be ignored.
 * On its first run, git-bash may complain about a couple of mkdir permissions.
 This can be ignored.
-Subsequent launches will not present this error
+Subsequent launches will not present this error.
 * Opening Netbeans or VSCode from the PA menu instead of the git bash window may cause the PATH variable to not have all the portable information.
-You should open it from the git-bash window by typing in `$ netbeans` or `$ vscode`, and pressing enter.
+You should open it from the git-bash window by typing in `netbeans` or `vscode`, and pressing enter.